-8.5 Further, it is also noticed that applicant are clearing goods for home consumption on payment of duty @4% or 5% in terms of Notification No. 4/06-CE as amended.
+- Further, it is also noticed that applicant are clearing goods for home 8.5 consumption on payment of duty @0%,4% or 5% in terms of Notification No. 4/06-CE as amended.
 The above said CBEC Instructions state that export goods are to be assessed in the same manner as the goods for home consumption.
-So, applicant has to assess all goods whether cleared for export or home consumption in a same manner.
-He cannot assess export goods as higher rate of duty @10% and good cleared for home consumption at lower rate of duty @4% or 5%.
-He has to choose any one notification and assess all clearance of goods in the same manner even if there are two effective rates of duty as per two notifications.
-In this case, the situation is different since Notification No. 2/08-CE as amended prescribed duty at General Tariff rate of 10% whereas effective rate of duty is 4% or 5% vide Notification No. 4/06-CE as amended.
-Even the Joint

-Secretary (TRU) CBEC D.O.
+So, applicant has to assess all goods whether cleared for export or home consumption in the same manner.
+They cannot assess export goods as higher rate of duty @ 10% and good cleared for home consumption at lower rate of duty @ 0%/ 4%/ or 5%.
+Any one notification has to be chosen and clearance of goods have to be in the same manner even if there are two effective rates of duty as per two notifications.
+In this case, the situation is different.
+In this case, there are two notification, one prescribes General tariff and other prescribes effective rate.
+Notification No. 2/08-CE as amended prescribed duty at General Tariff rate of 10% whereas effective rate of duty is 0% or 4% / 5% vide Notification No. 4/06-CE as amended.
+Even the Joint Secretary (TRU) CBEC's D.O.
 Letter dated 29.02.08 stipulated that rate of duty beneficial to assessee have to be extended.
 The said letter has not allowed payment of duty under both notifications.
-Assessee could have opted for one notification for all clearance even if it is considered as case of applicability of two notifications.

-- 8.6 Government notes that departmental authorities are bound by CBEC Circulars / Instructions and they have to comply with the same.
-Hon/ble Supreme Court has held in the case Paper Products Ltd. vs. CCE 1999 (112) ELT 765 (SC) that circulars issued by CBEC are binding on departmental authorities, they cannot take a contrary stand and department cannot repudiate a circular issued by Board on the basis that it was inconsistent with the statutory provision.
-Hon/ble Apex Court has further field that department's actions have to be consistent with the circulars, consistency and discipline are of far greater importance than winning or losing court proceedings.
-In view of Said principles laid by Hon/ble Supreme Court, Government upholds the applicability of above said CBEC Instructions in this case. - 8.7.
-Applicants have relied upon number of case laws to the proposition that it was upto the assessee to choose a notification which is most beneficial to him.
-Government notes that in the cases cited namely:
+Assessee could have opted for one notification for all clearances even if it is considered as case of applicability of two notifications. - 8.6 Government notes that departmental authorities are bound by CBEC Circulars / Instructions and they have to comply with the same.
+Hon'ble Supreme Court has held in the case Paper Products Ltd. vs. CCE 1999 (112) ELT 765 (SC) that circulars issued by CBEC are binding on departmental authorities, they cannot take a contrary stand and department cannot repudiate a circular issued by Board on the basis that it was inconsistent with the statutory provision.
+Hon'ble Apex Court has further held that department's actions have to be consistent with the circulars, consistency and discipline are of far greater importance than winning or losing court proceedings.
+In view of said principles laid by Hon'ble Supreme Court, Government upholds the applicability of above said CBEC Instructions in this case.

-- i.
+- 8.7 Applicants have relied upon number of case laws to the proposition that it was upto the assessee to choose a notification which is most beneficial to him.
+Government notes that in the cases cited namely; - i.
 CCE Baroda vs. India Petro Chemicals 1997(92) ELT 13(SC) - ii.
 HCL Ltd. vs. CC New Delhi 2001(130) ELT 405(SC) - iii.
-M/s Arvind Ltd. Vs UOL 2014(300) ELT 481(Guj.)
+M/s Arvind Ltd. Vs UOI 2014(300) ELT 481(Guj.)

-Hon'ble Supreme Court has held that when two notifications co-exit simultaneously, then assessee has the option to choose any one of the notifications beneficial to him.
-Hon'ble Apex Court has categorically held that in such a situation assessee has option to choose any one notification.
+Hon'ble Supreme Court has held that when two notifications co-exist simultaneously, then assessee has the option to choose any one of the notifications beneficial to him.
+Hon'ble Supreme Court has categorically held that in such a situation assessee has option to choose any one notification.
 Apex court has not stated that assessee can avail both the notifications simultaneously.

-Whereas in the instant case applicant has not chosen one notification for all the clearance but decided to avail benefit of both the notifications.
+Whereas in the instant case applicant has not chosen one notification for all the clearances, but decided to avail benefit of the notifications viz.
+2/08 dated 01.03.2008 as amended and 4/06 dated 01.03.2006 as amended.